 Successfully advocating for more equitable distribution of City resources with partners including DPW, SFPD, Fix It, SF OEWD and more.

 Joined the Clean Safe 365 Coalition to address cleanliness and safety.
 While taking a seat at the table with other coalition members.
 Read our statement on why we’re joining and how the Tenderloin must be a priority.

 What is a CBD?

-A Community Benefit District (CBD) is a formally recognized non-profit organization dedicated to improving the quality of life in a defined region.
+A Community Benefit District (CBD) is a formally recognized assessment district managed by a non-profit organization dedicated to improving the quality of life in a defined region.
 Typical CBD services include sidewalk cleaning, trash removal, safety ambassador patrols, beautification, and advocacy for policies and projects that will benefit the CBD’s district.
 The services provided by CBD's supplement services provided by the City.

 How is the CBD funded?

 The CBD is funded through special assessments collected from property owners within the defined boundaries of the district.